- Why Blood Sugar Response Matters

 - 9g of protein

-So this bar is closer in calories to Bulletproof, but not as low as Quest bar’s 180.
+The calorie count is similar to Bulletproof’s bar, but not as low as Quest bar’s 180.

-But they still aren’t as high fat as ours, which clocks in at 19g of fat, or the highest of all the bars on this list.
+But they still aren’t as high fat as Perfect Keto bars, which clocks in at 19g of fat — the highest of all bars on this list.